Why the Nervous System Matters in Somatic Therapy

 The Sensory Division carries information from the body to the brain.
 It does this using afferent pathways.
 These are pathways which carry nerve impulses from the sensory organs to the spinal cord through the sensory neurons.

 In turn, the Sensory Division is further divided into Exteroceptive and Interoceptive Divisions.
-The Exteroceptive is what we often refer to as the “five senses” of touch, smell, taste, hearing and sight.
-It is our direct link to the external world, as we are perceiving it in the present moment.
+The Exteroceptive is what we often refer to as the “five senses” of touch, smell, taste, hearing, and sight.
+It is our direct link to the external world, as we perceive it in the present moment.
 It is our external reality.

 Why the Exteroceptive Division is Relevant to Feeling More Connected

 A big part of somatic sex therapy is helping clients to become more mindful of whatever is happening in the present moment.
 Becoming more deeply aware of the five senses can help us to feel more connected to others and the world around us.
 It can also help to ground us, meaning that our resilience to stress can increase, by bolstering our ability to stay present to whatever is happening, without becoming overwhelmed.
-This is called self-regulation.
+This is called self-regulation and here are five tips to promote it.

 When we feel safe, it can help us to feel more alive and to feel more pleasure from receiving touch and connecting with others in an intimate way.

-Why the Interoceptive Division is Relevant in Therapy
+Why the Interoceptive Division is Relevant in Somatic Therapy

 Being more aware of what is happening inside our body can help us to feel more connected to ourselves.
 Developing the ability to feel sensations and emotions from within can help to antidote dissociation, which is a common way of ‘cutting off’ from one’s own thoughts, feelings and sensations.
-The ability to re-connect to self in a safe way is often key to healing.
+The ability to reconnect to self in a safe way is often key to healing.
+Safety isn’t just an idea — it’s a felt state in the nervous system, and it’s the foundation for pleasure, intimacy, and healing.

 Another reason why interoception is important in therapy is because it gives us access to emotions and body memories from the past, which are re-occurring in the present moment.
-Developing this ‘dual awareness’ can enable us to recognise that what we are feeling in the present moment is because of something we had experienced in the past.
+Developing this ‘dual awareness’ can enable us to recognize that what we are feeling in the present moment is because of something we have experienced in the past.

 Going back now to the Motor Division.
 It carries information from the brain to the body.
 It does this using efferent pathways.
 These are pathways which carry nerve impulses from the spinal cord to the peripheral organs and muscles.